griffda/PROCESS-/documentation/proc-pages/io/utilities-guide.md

 > `./utilities/sobol_plotting.py`

+Program to plot the output of the the Sobols sensistivity analysis at a given PROCESS design point.
+It creates a bar chart showing both the first order and total Sobol indices for each variable and give the 95% confidence intervals.

 ### Usage

 ```bash
 usage: sobol_plotting.py [-h] [-f DATAFILE] [-o OUTPUTFILE]
 ```

-Program to plot the output of the the Sobols sensistivity analysis at a given PROCESS design point.

 ### Configuration File

+The tool reads the data contained `sobol.txt` produced from the program `sobol_method.py`.
+The name of the data file can be modified using the option DATAFILE.

 ### Output

+A .pdf file is created called `sobol_output.pdf`.
+The name of the produced pdf file can be specified using the option OUTPUTFILE.

 ### Options